tsitu/mht-testbed/README.md

   <i>Edge / IE</i><br>
 </p>

-1. At least on my machine, there does not seem to be native support in Edge for saving a bookmark directly from a link, or for editing a bookmark's URL.
-The 'Reading List' feature doesn't seem to work either.
-However, there is a third-party application for Edge called [EdgeManage](http://www.emmet-gray.com/Articles/EdgeManage.html) that purports to add a lot of missing features for managing your favorites - use at your own discretion.
+1. There does not seem to be native support in Edge for saving a bookmark directly from a link or for editing a bookmark's URL (at least on my machine).
+Also, the 'Reading List' feature doesn't seem to work for this purpose.
+However, there is a third-party application for Edge called [EdgeManage](http://www.emmet-gray.com/Articles/EdgeManage.html) that purports to add a lot of missing features for managing your favorites - use it at your own discretion.

 1. Internet Explorer 11 allows you to drag bookmarklets directly to your favorites bar as well as right-click and `Add to favorites...`, but does not support certain JavaScript features that power ours (?).